Every project needs a plan. But sometimes, even the best, most carefully drafted plans need to change.

 What is agile release planning?

-Agile release planning is most common in software product development contexts, but it can be helpful in some other disciplines where iterative, flexible releases make sense (website project management is a related example, and even marketing project planning can benefit from some of the concepts).
+It is most common in software product development, but it can be helpful in other disciplines where iterative, flexible releases make sense (website project management is a related example, and even marketing project planning can benefit from some of the concepts).

 Why is agile release planning important?